Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Glenella has seven active public transport stops, all of which are bus stops.
-These stops are served by a single route, offering 59 weekly passenger trips in total.
-The accessibility of these stops is rated as good, with residents on average being located 376 meters from the nearest stop.
+These stops are served by one route in total, offering 59 weekly passenger trips combined.
+The accessibility of transport is rated as good, with residents living an average of 376 meters from the nearest stop.

-The service frequency averages eight trips per day across all routes, equating to approximately eight weekly trips per individual stop.
+On average, there are eight trips per day across all routes, equating to roughly eight weekly trips per stop.

 Frequently Asked Questions - Transport